matmullen/shopify-demo-store/README.md

-shopify-demo-store
+Shopify Demo Store
 ==================

-This is a Shopify Demo store that can be used to try new features
+This is a Shopify Demo store that can be used to try new features.